allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 hidden: true
 ---

 This summer, I optimized the traditional Gerchberg-Saxton (GS) phase-retrieval algorithm to retrieve the phase of laser beams containing orbital angular momentum (OAM).
 Ultimately, my modified version of the algorithm was able to gather more information and achieve a higher resolution than traditional characterization methods using the same data set.
 The algorithm was used by members of my lab group to analyze their laser beams and resulted in a [publication](https://doi.org/10.1126/science.aaw9486) in Science Magazine.
-I worked with my graduate student mentor of 3 years, David Couch, but programs written are entirely my own.
+I worked with a graduate student mentor, David Couch, who mentored me for 3 years.
+Programs written for this project are either entirely my own or I was a significant contributor to.

 {: style="text-align:center"}
 ![science cover]({{ a11isonliu.github.io}}assets/images/posts/2019/GS/science_cover.jpg)